flatpak/flatpak-builder-tools/node/README.md

 If you're on npm and you don't want to include devel dependencies, pass --no-devel, and pass --production to `npm install` itself when you call.

+### Caching

+flatpak-node-generator will cache many API responses and archives from the server to speed up subsequent runs.
+You can disable this using `--no-requests-cache`, and it can be cleared via `rm -rf ${XDG_CACHE_HOME:-$HOME/.cache}/flatpak-node-generator`.

 ### Splitting mode